perezsergioace/java-programming-class/Notes/Chapter_5_notes.md

 **Note**: The **return** statement's expression must be of the same data type as the return type specified in the method header, or compatible with it.
 Otherwise, a compiler error will occur.
 Java will automatically widen the value of the return expression, if necessary, but it will not automatically narrow it.

+## **5.5 - Problem Solving with Methods**
+A large, complex problem can be solved a piece at a time by methods.

+The process of breaking down a problem into smaller pieces is called **functional decomposition**.

+If a method calls another method that has a **throws** clause in its header, then the calling method should have the same **throws** clause.